-Raku in Las Vegas' Chinatown attracts chefs from all over the city.
+Raku in Las Vegas' Chinatown attracts chefs from all over the city, both those that live here and those who are visiting.
 It's a popular foodie destination, having been on its fair share of travel and food shows.
 Some of the menu's stars include pork ear, pork cheek and homemade tofu.
 Diners will find specialties usually only available in Japan.
 The food here attracts the most dedicated food lovers with its wide menu of delights, like Steamed Foi Gras Egg Custard, or Kobe beef in several preparations.
 This Japanese restaurant has expanded, but it's still a small place, so reservations are a must.
 Plan on a short cab ride from the Strip.

-The Barrymore's style is Old Vegas-meets-Old Hollywood, which suits this hidden gem perfectly.
+The Barrymore's style is Old Vegas-meets-Old Hollywood, which suits this restaurant perfectly.
 Situated right off the lobby of Royal Resort, everything from the velvety booths to the film reels on the ceiling oozes a vintage ambiance in all the right ways.
 The real draw, however, is the food, which is reasonably priced and delicious.
 You'll find classic American cuisine like steaks and seafood, prepared with a stylish, tasty twist, like the Berkshire Pork Chops, which are brined and served with a blue cheese fondue, vincotto, grapes and brussels sprouts.
-The restaurant also boasts an extensive wine list, featuring 50 selections under $50.
-The restaurant's Social Hour is Tuesday through Friday from 5-7 p.m., when guests can enjoy small plates like Grilled Octopus and Roast Bone Marrow, $2 beers, $20 bottles of Champagne and $5 glasses of wine.
+The restaurant also boasts an extensive wine list.
+The Barrymore's Social Hour is daily from 5-7 p.m., when guests can enjoy small plates like beef sliders or Roast Bone Marrow, $2 beers, $20 bottles of Champagne and $5 glasses of wine.

 Serving up one of Las Vegas' most unforgettable dining experience, Marché Bacchus is a short drive from the Las Vegas Strip, but feels worlds away.
-Located in the Desert Shores community, guests can watch the swans swim by as they dine on the restaurant's romantic patio along Lake Jacqueline.
+Located in the Desert Shores community, guests can enjoy the lovely lake view as they dine on the restaurant's romantic patio along Lake Jacqueline.
 The fabulous French cuisine is worth the drive, and keeps both locals and visitors coming back.
 In addition to cheese and charcuterie selections, the bistro serves soups, salads, appetizers and an array of specialty sandwiches and entrees.
 Diners can choose from delectable offerings like Duck Lasagna, Red Wine Braised Beef, Steak Frites and Seared Scallops.
-Guests who would like to take advantage of the wine shop can roam the store's extensive selections and pick the bottle they'd like.
+Live music is offered on the terrace on Wednesdays, Fridays and Saturdays, so diners can enjoy a meal with a lovely lakeside view and music.